Experiment with Addiction

 The problem with this is that such wild misconceptions lead teens down risky paths because they are trying to fit in with a specific crowd.

-The Second Social Experiment
+The Second Social Experiment with Addiction

-The second part of the experiment followed the path of a group of 9th graders at a low income rural school – this experiment lasted 2.5 years.
+The second part of the Experiment with Addiction followed the path of a group of 9th graders at a low income rural school – this experiment lasted 2.5 years.
 The researchers examined the relationship between their perceptions of ‘high status’ peers and their own drug usage.
 What was observed was the increase in adolescent cigarette smoking, marijuana use and alcohol use.
 This was reflected in their beliefs/perceptions of ‘high status’ students own substance abuse.
 Essentially, the students believed that the popular crowd engaged in mind altering substances thus they began to dabble in this risky behaviour.
 9th graders who believed the popular crowd to be using drugs became of higher risk to use drugs in the 11th grade themselves.

-The Real Implications of Teenage Misconceptions
+The Real Implications and Teenage Misconceptions

 Teens that had higher perceptions of their peers drug and alcohol use has a much higher chance to engage in this very behaviour.
 This suggested that these misconceptions and stereotypes could steeply increase the chances of risky behaviour – leading to addiction.